miguelaferreira/k8s-terraform-module-controller/docs/design.md

     --from-literal=TF_BACKEND_AWS_ACCESS_KEY_ID='zzzzzzzzzzzzzzzzzzzz' \
     --from-literal=TF_BACKEND_AWS_SECRET_ACCESS_KEY='xxxxxxxxxxxxxxxxxxxxxxxxx'
 ```
-Note that the content of the secret ☝️ will be injected in the environment of the container that provisions resources, so it needs to conform to the AWS SDK defaults.
+Note that the content of the secret ☝️ will be injected in the environment of the container that provisions resources, so it needs to conform to the format expected by the controller.
+Currently the controller configures the credentials for the backend using two environment variables:
+* `TF_BACKEND_AWS_ACCESS_KEY_ID`
+* `TF_BACKEND_AWS_SECRET_ACCESS_KEY`

 #### Create the Terraform Backend